ATTORNEY PROFILE

 Education

-Natalie Cobb Koehler is a 1999 graduate of Texas A&M University and a 2002 graduate of South Texas College of Law in Houston, Texas.
-She is the current elected Bosque County Attorney, prosecuting all misdemeanors, juvenile matters, Child Protective Services cases and Protective Orders for victims of domestic violence.
-She has held this office since 2009.
+Natalie Koehler Denbow is a 1999 graduate of Texas A&M University and a 2002 graduate of South Texas College of Law in Houston, Texas.
+She served as the elected Bosque County Attorney for 16 years, retiring from that position after 4 terms on December 31, 2024.
+In that role, she prosecuted all misdemeanors, juvenile matters, Child Protective Services cases and Protective Orders for victims of domestic violence.

 Accolades and Statewide Service

-Chair of the Board, Texas A&M Student Gov’t Association Former Students Network
+Class Agent Class of ‘99, Texas A&M Association of Former Students

 Council Member, Texas Farm + Ranch Lands Conservation Council appointed by Governor Greg Abbott